shini4i/argo-watcher/docs/operations/troubleshooting.md

 2. Correct whatever the error code points at: permitted scopes (`openid profile email`), exact redirect URI, web origin, group or user assignment.
 See [Redirect URI and web origin](../guides/oidc.md#redirect-uri-and-web-origin).
 3. Press **Try again**.
 Nothing is cached across the retry.

+## Signed-in users are sent back to the provider periodically

+**Symptom:** with [OIDC](../guides/oidc.md) enabled, a session that should renew itself quietly instead bounces through the provider's login page, and the browser console reports a `frame-src` policy violation.

+**Likely cause:** the renewal falls back to an iframe when the provider issues no refresh token, and that iframe navigates to the authorization endpoint. [`frame-src`](../reference/api.md#security-headers) allows the `OIDC_ISSUER_URL` origin only, so a provider that serves the endpoint from a different host — Amazon Cognito uses the managed-login domain — cannot renew this way.

+**Fix:** nothing to configure.
+Sign-in still works and the user keeps their session; only the silent part of the renewal is lost.
+Configure the provider to issue refresh tokens if the redirect is disruptive.

 ## Web UI does not update without a refresh

 **Symptom:** task status and deploy-lock changes appear only after a manual page reload.